FeTS-AI/FL-PoST/docs/index.md

 The FeTS initiative aims to revolutionize the quantification of brain tumors by establishing an international federation of healthcare institutions and developing an open-source software ecosystem that offers simple, automated, and accurate tumor segmentation free from inter-reader variability.

-The Federated Tumor Segmentation (FeTS) platform, describes an on-going under development open-source toolkit, with a user-friendly graphical user interface (GUI), aiming at:
+The FeTS platform describes an on-going under development open-source toolkit, with a user-friendly graphical user interface (GUI), aiming at:

 - bringing pre-trained segmentation models of numerous deep learning algorithms and their fusion, closer to clinical experts and researchers, thereby enabling easy quantification of new radiographic scans and comparative evaluation of new algorithms.
 - allowing secure multi-institutional collaborations via federated learning to improve these pre-trained models without sharing patient data, thereby overcoming legal, privacy, and data-ownership challenges.